 Atlantic Division gets new President

-The MS Society of Canada, Atlantic Division is pleased to
+The MS Society of Canada, Atlantic Division is pleased to announce the

 appointment of Benjamin (Ben) Davis to the position of President,